 It's so important (and healing) to have someone who knows what you're going through, who understands your feelings, where you know you won't be judged for feeling resentment or anger.

 Find out if therapy can help.
 Call for a free 30-minute consultation: (925)335-6441

 or begin the scheduling process online by clicking here: Schedule Consultation

 .
-I generally respond to inquiries Tuesdays, Thursdays and Fridays and will contact you as soon as possible.
+I generally respond to inquiries within 2 business days.
 You can also check my current availability here.

 return to home page